IBM-Blockchain-Archive/marbles/utils/obc-js/README.md

 ### obc.network(arrayPeers)
 Set the information about the peers in the network.
 This should be an array of peer objects.
 Example:

-		[
+		var peers = [
 			{
 				"discovery_host": "xxx.xxx.xxx.xxx",
 				"discovery_port": "xxxxx",